Who's Accessing Your Providers' Performance Data?

 In the age of data breaches, it's important for medical credentialing and privileging professionals to understand where the confidentiality lines are drawn.

-Performance data tracking
+Healthcare provider performance data tracking

 The enhanced efforts we experience today to track all kinds of practitioner performance data are rooted in public demand for transparency of healthcare services and in outcomes improvement measures.
 Both equip payers and consumers to make better-informed quality decisions.